 This site is your download source for a set of Microsoft EXCEL 2007 files covering all aspects of antenna design. construction, matching, and measurement.
 These files, the "RF" notebooks, have been distributed through "The Unofficial NEC Archives" since 1996, but now as "xlsm" files direct from the author via these pages.

 The XLNEC antenna modeling workbook has been reworked (my sincere thanks to Chris Lord, VK6BHI ), and is much easier to use.
 It still has features not available elsewhere.
 As well as being free, it uniquely will produce a thumbnail pattern for each frequency stepped.

 Electronic projects described herein may not help beginners, as they do not contain step-by-step instructions, and the author has no free time to assist with those that do not understand.
 Treat them as ideas to encourage your own project.
-My VBA is very simplistic and old fashioned.
+My VBA, and 'C' is very simplistic, old fashioned, and badly formed.
 Sorry.

 Except for the history pages, this may be a site for nerds.

-As ALL THIS MATERIAL is COPYRIGHT, and under CONSTANT REVIEW, please do not host these files on other sites.
+As ALL this author's ORIGINAL MATERIAL is COPYRIGHT, and under CONSTANT REVIEW, please do not host these files on other sites.
 Best to just link please.
 You may download original material from this site for personal study use, but you may not further copy or republish.

 Photographs on this site, and particularly in the Goldfields downloads, are courtesy of Gavin Keating, and Copyright remains his.

 Bushfires in the Grant Historic Area gave access to places that had obviously not been available for decades, and is still not of easy access.
 The Hobson's Bay Co. went out of business in 1888, but this candle box still sits where it was left.

 Throughout this site, the term "EXCEL" refers to Microsoft EXCEL, a trademarked product of the Microsoft Corporation.

 This site is hosted by Crazy Domains.